Reviewable/Reviewable/docs/tips.md

 If you don't need to tweak these styles, just paste `https://gist.githack.com/pkaminski/4fd7c7b9014856de32bb43f84a396772/raw/line_numbers.css` into the custom stylesheet field.

+**Be careful** though: by changing the layout in this way, Reviewable won't be able to automatically pick a diff width that fits your window so you'll need to [control it manually](files.md#diff-layout).

 ### Diff line background

 When in side-by-side diff mode, Reviewable doesn't highlight the whole line &mdash; just the deltas.
 If you'd prefer the full line to also be highlighted like in unified diff mode you can use these styles: